thomastorfs/ecoimpact/docs/business-analysis/2-user-stories.md

 ## Administrators

 ```
 As an administrator
-I want to be able to add resources for physical products
+I want to add data about the resource
-So that they can be linked to physical products
+So everyone else who uses the system can use this information as well
 ```